 Students are always very welcome to return after a break!

 Always remember why you wanted to start training!
-The difference between a white belt and a blackbelt is that the blackbelt didn't quit even when training became inconvenient or difficult.
+The difference between a white belt and a blackbelt is mostly that the student with the blackbelt didn't quit, even when training became inconvenient and difficult.

 Everyone is welcome to attend our annual Bismarck seminar.
 Naturally, SOME experience in Aikido is going to be helpful, but beginners are welcome to attend regardless.
 More advanced students should definitely plan on attending and helping out with our annual seminar.